 Round brilliant diamond buying guide

-Getting the right center stone for your engagement ring is the difference between an absolutely dazzling ring and one that is merely OK.
+Making the right decision on the center stone for your engagement ring is key to ensuring that you get an absolutely dazzling ring and real value.

 This section will talk you through three of the 4Cs for round brilliant diamonds so you can ensure you get an incredible stone.
 We’re going to look at: